 Calming sensory activities can be used as well to give children proprioceptive input.

 When playing cards or games, coping skills can be practiced to help with behaviors in small and large groups.
-Taking turns, waiting, being patient, and learning to lose well are important behavioral skills for children.
+These activities help a child learn how to take turns, wait, be patient, and learn to lose well.
+These are very important skills that help with emotional regulation and behavior.

 The post educational toys and games contains great examples of kid toys and games that improve focus and build other important developmental skills.

-4) Improve Communication and Social Skills with Non-Screen Activities
+4) How Screens Interfere With Communication and Social Skills in Children

 Studies are showing an increase in language delays in children who spend more time in front of a screen.

-Children may learn some language concepts via an app, but language is, can be, and SHOULD BE naturally embedded into a child’s entire day!
+Children may learn some language concepts via an app.
+However, language can easily be and SHOULD BE naturally embedded into a child’s entire day!

 A language-rich environment will support communication skills in children of all ages.
-A newborn will look at a caregiver and “talk” back and forth through cooing and smiling.
+A newborn looks at a caregiver and “talks” back and forth through cooing and smiling.

 With face to face and serve and return interactions, babies learn non-verbal communication.
 They tune into the people around them and pick up on social cues such as facial expressions and body language.